trdroid/iOS-Swift-Examples/_misc/ButtonInteraction/README.md

 <b>action methods</b> or <b>actions</b> are methods annotated with <b>@IBAction</b>.
 The annotation specifies the Interface Builder that this method is an event handler that can be triggered by an event of a UI control in a storyboard or nib file.

+To setup a UI control with an action method

+METHOD 1:
+* define an action method in the controller
+* control drag from the UI control to the action method

+(or)

+METHOD 2:
+* control drag from the UI control to the controller class where an action method has to be generated
+* a pop-up appears.
+Complete the settings to generate an action method

 Event handlers come in three flavors:

 1) Takes no argument